 Only 16 percent of respondents reported abstaining from alcohol completely.

-Nearly 70 percent of underage respondents reported drinking alcohol in the past year, compared to almost 90 percent of students who are of legal drinking age.
+Among students who self-reported underage drinking in college, nearly 70 percent of them reported drinking alcohol in the past year, compared to almost 90 percent of students who are of legal drinking age.

 Of the students who reported continuing to use illicit drugs in college, 73 percent said they typically use marijuana, and 26 percent of students reported abusing prescription drugs.
 Opiate painkillers were the most commonly abused prescription drug, with 16 percent of respondents using Vicodin, OxyContin or similar opiates to get high at least once in their lifetime.